MidnightCrowing/ImageColorVisualization/docs/README_EN.md

    python setup.py
    ```

-   This will generate a `setup.iss` file in the `Inno` directory.
+   This will automatically handle Nuitka packaging the results and This will generate a `setup.iss` file in the `Inno`
+   directory.
 Open this file with Inno Setup and compile it to
    create the installer (the installer will be generated in the `dist` folder).

 ## Feedback